Rate of Repeating Tidal Disruption Events with 5--19 years interval: Data collection and reduction

 \subsection{Light curve data}

 Here we briefly introduce how we collected and reduced the light curve data other than CRTS, including ASASSN, Gaia, ATLAS, ZTF and Swift UVOT.

-We obtained ASASSN light curves of AT 2019azh and AT 2024pvu in $V$ and $g$ bands from the website\footnote{https://asas-sn.osu.edu/.} generated using image subtraction photometry.
+We obtained ASASSN light curves of AT 2019azh and AT 2024pvu in $V$ and $g$ bands from the website\footnote{\url{https://asas-sn.osu.edu/}} generated using image subtraction photometry.
 Due to the larger flux error of ASASSN, we binned the data weekly.

-We obtained the Gaia space telescope \citep[Gaia,][]{Hodgkin2021} $G$-band light curve of AT2019azh from the alert system\footnote{http://gsaweb.ast.cam.ac.uk/alerts/alert/Gaia19bvo/.}.
+We obtained the Gaia space telescope \citep[Gaia,][]{Hodgkin2021} $G$-band light curve of AT 2019azh from the alert system\footnote{\url{http://gsaweb.ast.cam.ac.uk/alerts/alert/Gaia19bvo/}}.
 The Gaia alert system does not provide magnitude error.
-However, AT2019azh has $G\sim17$ and the typical magnitude error is $<0.05$ mag, ensuring the accuracy of the photometry.
+However, AT 2019azh has $G\sim17$ and the typical magnitude error is $<0.05$ mag, ensuring the accuracy of the photometry.

-We obtained the ATLAS light curves in $c$ and $o$ bands from the forced photometry server\footnote{https://fallingstar-data.com/forcedphot/queue/.}.
+We obtained the ATLAS light curves in $c$ and $o$ bands from the forced photometry server\footnote{\url{https://fallingstar-data.com/forcedphot/queue/}}.
 We selected photometry on the difference images.
 We removed data taken under bad weather (limit magnitude $<19$), and binned the light curve nightly.

-We obtained the ZTF light curves in $g$ and $r$ bands from the NASA/IPAC infrared science archive\footnote{https://irsa.ipac.caltech.edu/applications/Gator/} (IRSA).
+We obtained the ZTF light curves in $g$ and $r$ bands from the NASA/IPAC infrared science archive\footnote{\url{https://irsa.ipac.caltech.edu/applications/Gator/}} (IRSA).
 We removed bad data points using observational logs following the ZTF Science Data System explanatory supplement.
 We subtracted the host flux using the median of the quiescent fluxes.

-We downloaded the Swift UVOT data of AT 2024pvu from the NASA's Archive of Data on Energetic Phenomena\footnote{https://heasarc.gsfc.nasa.gov/}.
-We made photometry on the UVOT images using \textit{uvotsource} in High Energy Astrophysics Software.
+We downloaded the Swift UVOT data of AT 2024pvu from the NASA's Archive of Data on Energetic Phenomena\footnote{\url{https://heasarc.gsfc.nasa.gov/}}.
+We made photometry on the UVOT images using \texttt{uvotsource} in High Energy Astrophysics Software.
 We used an aperture with a radius of 5$\arcsec$, and calculated the background in two nearby circular regions without a source.